Aathithyankk/Auto-Evalution-of-a-problem-statement-using-LLM/README.md

 ---

 We believe this AI-powered adaptive learning system will be a valuable tool for fostering deep understanding and continuous learning.

+---

+## Initial Proof-of-Concept Focus

+To kickstart development and demonstrate the system's core capabilities, we will initially concentrate our efforts on a single concept.
+This focused approach will allow us to thoroughly develop and refine the AI logic, question generation strategies, and feedback mechanisms before expanding to a broader range of topics.
+This initial phase will serve as a robust proof-of-concept for the adaptive learning system.